Azure/wordpress-linux-appservice/WordPress/wordpress_azure_StageDeployments.md

 1. If you already have an existing App Service, please follow the steps below to setup staging environment.

-2. Once the WordPress resources are created, navigate to the Azure MySQL Server resource used by the production environment and create a new database for staging environment.
+2. Navigate to the Azure MySQL Server resource used by the production environment and create a new database for staging environment.
 You can name the new database with a suitable suffix, such as "_staging".

 ![Create a new database](./media/StageDeploy_Images/WP-SQL-NewDatabase.png)